SJ429/PythonWithApi/README.md

 ### Part II - VacationPy

-* Create a heat map that displays the humidity for every city from the part I .

-* Narrow down the DataFrame to find your ideal weather condition.
-For example:
+* Created a heat map that displays the humidity for every city from the part I above and then narrow down to find an ideal weather condition.

-  * A max temperature lower than 80 degrees but higher than 70.

-  * Wind speed less than 10 mph.

-  * Zero cloudiness.

-* Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.
+* Used Google Places API to find the first hotel for each city located within 5000 meters of the coordinates.

-* Plot the hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.
+* Plotted the hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.